tripox2/RPI-FanControl/README.md

 # RPI-FanControl
-Control fan on RPI depedening on temperature
+Controls the fan on RPI depending on temperature